Pauan/ar/app/playlist/README.md

 It will then store those .xspf playlists in the "Playlists" folder.

-To quickly create a playlist, simply create a new file in the "Templates" folder and add some lines which specify which music files to include.
+To quickly create a playlist, simply create a new file in the "Templates" folder and add some lines which specify the music files to include.
 That's it!
 Now just run the program as specified above.